Phone: 216-696-6525

 We are committed to maintaining the privacy of personal information in its possession and has taken many precautions to safeguard it.
 We continually evaluate and modify our practices and internal controls to enhance the security and privacy of personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at (844) 502-9994.
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at 866-528-9250.
 This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available Monday through Friday, 8:00 am to 5:00 pm Eastern Time.
+The response line is available Monday through Friday, 8:00 a.m. to 5:30 p.m.
+Central Time.

-We recommend that you place an initial one-year “fraud alert” on your credit files, at no charge.
+We recommend that you place a one-year “Fraud Alert” on your credit files, at no charge.
 A fraud alert tells creditors to contact you personally before they open any new accounts.
-To place a fraud alert, call anyoneof the three major credit bureaus at the numbers listed below.
+To place a fraud alert, call anyone of the three major credit bureaus at the numbers listed below.
 As soon as one credit bureau confirms your fraud alert, they will notify the others.

 Equifax